 Ministry of Environment’s review of Land Based Spill Preparedness and Response in British Columbia

-The public consultation period on the first Intentions Paper closed on Feb.
+The public consultation period on the first intentions paper closed on Feb.
 15, 2013.
-Comments received during the consultation have been reviewed and an Intentions Paper feedback summary is available.
+Comments received during the consultation are now found in the intentions paper feedback summary.

 The ministry hosted a symposium in March of 2013 to discuss world class spill preparedness and response with approximately 200 participants.
 For information on B.C.’s symposium on land based spill preparedness and response, including copies of the presentations made by speakers, go to 2013 BC Land Based Spill Preparedness and Response Symposium.

 During 2013, the project team consulted with three working groups with representatives from industry, local government, First Nations and environmental non-governmental organizations.
 The three working groups included people with technical expertise in the three pillars of spill response: preparedness, response and recovery.
 A separate advisory committee reviewed the outcomes of the working groups and looked at the proposed system as a whole.
 From Fall 2013 to Spring 2014, the project team also focused on reengaging with environmental organizations and First Nations who had expressed interest in the project but were not able to participate in the working groups.
 All of the information gathered at the above meetings was used to inform the second intentions paper.

 The Ministry will continue to engage stakeholders as the process unfolds, with specific emphasis on gathering input from First Nations.